trovit/reffects/README.md

 ## Documentation

+Reffects is a Javascript framework for developing SPAs using an event-driven unidirectional flow architecture.

+It's based on ClojureScript's re-frame.
+It promotes a functional programming style with the use of the effects as data patterns in which event handlers are pure functions, and effects/coeffects to manage side effects/causes.

 This repository contains all the existing components of the reffects framework:

 - [Reffects](/packages/reffects/README.md), the core library for developing applications in a functional style with events, effects and coeffects.